Arthur Nikisch: Legacy

-His legacy is as one of the founders of modern conducting, with deep analysis of the score, a simple beat, and a charisma that let him bring out the full sonority of the orchestra and plumb the depths of the music.
+Nikisch's style of conducting, with deep analysis of the score, a simple beat, and a charisma that let him bring out the full sonority of the orchestra and plumb the depths of the music, helped establish a new standard in the world of conducting.

-Nikisch's conducting style was greatly admired by Leopold Stokowski, Arturo Toscanini, Sir Adrian Boult, Fritz Reiner, Ervin Nyiregyházi, and many others, including George Szell, who called Nikisch "an orchestral wizard."
+His aforementioned conducting style was greatly admired by Leopold Stokowski, Arturo Toscanini, Sir Adrian Boult, Fritz Reiner, Ervin Nyiregyházi, and many others, including George Szell, who called Nikisch "an orchestral wizard."
 Reiner said, "It was [Nikisch] who told me that I should never wave my arms in conducting, and that I should use my eyes to give cues."

 Henry Wood wrote, "I remember... his marvellous way of listening so intently to every phrase he directed....
 When rehearsing a melody, he invariably sang it to the orchestra with great emotional feeling – and then would say: 'Now play it as you feel it.'
 No conductor that I have heard has ever surpassed his emotional feeling and dramatic intensity."

 Arthur Nikisch had a huge impact on Wilhelm Furtwängler.
 The latter always considered Nikisch as his single model.
 Nikisch supported Furtwängler at the beginning of his career and predicted that he would be his successor.

 A film survives of Nikisch conducting; after seeing it Herbert von Karajan described how impressed he was by Nikisch's use of his eyes instead of hand motions.